ashutoshmjain/gita/src/how.md

 ## research and notes:

-[^mission]: Mission of this publication is to realize the original promise of the internet.
+[^mission]: This publication aspires to adhere the original promise of the internet.
 A universally accessible, anonymous and clutter-free way to communicate.
 Free internet is beautiful.
 It is the biggest library and the web-browser is the most used app.
 Some of the benefits of reading on the internet are
 - Truly decentralized and open system - There are hundreds of web browsers - offered by the biggest of corporations to the lone developers working off their garages.
 - Open source alternatives - many browsers are fully open sourced such as Firefox.
 - Omnipresent - Browsers are available for every platform.
 For popular graphical platforms such as Mac, Windows, iOS or Android, the choices are practically limitless.
 Even for pure terminal users there are many choices - w3m, lynx, elink to name a few.